-Those patients that have had been circumcised may still need to be re-circumcised.
-The reason for this is many.
+Those patients that have been circumcised may still need to be re-circumcised.
+The reasons for this are many.
 The primary reason to get re-circumcised is to remove the excess foreskin that should have been removed with the original circumcision.
 Many surgeons are very conservative with their circumcision technique and leave a lot of foreskin.
-This is not favorable regarding having a penile shaft girth enlargement.
+This is not favorable for having a penile shaft girth enlargement.
 This extra foreskin has an increased risk of swelling and ultimately becoming ‘bulgy’ or proportionately larger than the penile shaft below it.
-It is recommended that those who have had a circumcision but still have a large amount of foreskin. remaining consider having a re-circumcision to remove the excess foreskin.
+It is recommended that those who have had a circumcision but still have a large amount of foreskin, remaining consider having a re-circumcision to remove the excess foreskin.
 This will allow for a much better cosmetic result and appearance.

 The image below demonstrates when a patient has excess foreskin and how it can expand after a penile shaft girth treatment.

 Adult circumcision is common and not complicated.
 Most men think that it is very painful, and it need not be.
 When patients are provided with lidocaine cream, which is placed on twice daily, they feel minimal to no discomfort at all.
 Dr Loria provides circumcision services, but since this may be covered under your insurance, he recommends you contact your local Urologist to see if it would be covered.
 If your insurance will cover the procedure, then tell the Urologist you want very little (1/4 inch under the glans) of the foreskin to remain.
 If you are not covered under insurance, Dr Loria prefers to perform the procedure.

 You must verify that you are